HackOverflow404/AlberFlowy/README.md

 # Albert Workflowy Plugin

-This is a custom [Albert Launcher](https://albertlauncher.github.io/) plugin that integrates with your [Workflowy](https://workflowy.com/) account.
-It allows you to browse, view, and manage Workflowy nodes directly from Albert using a fast easy to use interface.
+This is a custom [Albert Launcher](https://albertlauncher.github.io/) plugin that integrates with your [WorkFlowy](https://workflowy.com/) account.
+It allows you to browse, view, and manage WorkFlowy nodes directly from Albert using a fast easy to use interface.

 ---